Welcome to the International Association of Crime Analysts CLEA information area.

 - The applicant must be a current member of the International Association of Crime Analysts, and

 The first step to becoming certified is to make sure you meet the criteria above.
-If you have been an analyst for at least three years, you can review the point system on page 5 of the Program Outline to determine if you have accrued the minimum points needed to sit for the exam.
+If you have been an analyst for at least three years, you can review the point system on pages 7-8 of the Program Outline to determine if you have accrued the minimum points needed to sit for the exam.

 The Certification Committee has developed a Certified Law Enforcement Analyst Study Guide to assist you in your preparation to take the exam.